Abbreviation FT / PT

 Teachers include renowned experts in the field from around the world, including eminent scholars, judges, United Nations (UN) human rights mandate holders, and heads of non-governmental organisations.

 We attract students from a broad range of backgrounds, including lawyers, judges, the staff of national human rights institutions and NGOs, journalists, doctors, scholars, government officials, and many others.
-This diversity has enriched the learning experience and contributed to a vibrant international alumni network.

 Scholarships